Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 Social Media Examiner recommends using an iconic or brandable profile picture so people will immediately recognize your brand.

-Mine your PPC or Google Analytics account for key terms and include them wherever you can.
+Mine your Google Ads or Google Analytics account for key terms and include them wherever you can.

 Ask friends to like your page